MediciHouse07/Learning_Records/economic_money_banking.md

 - VB bid goes to 0
 - quote 2 prices, inside prices, outside spread can only be seen when hitted

+## 4-1 5/7

+2023/09/16

+- use borrowed money to beat your competitor
+- because dealer market is a competitive market
+- capital funded dealer doesn't exist or capital funded dealer is VB

+2023/09/16

+- leveraged dealer
+- absorb price fluctuation by expanding or shrinking balance sheet
+- not depends on capital
+- dealer is a subsisdiary of a bank
+- volcker rule matched book try to stop that
+- to let bank not to expose to price risk

 # Lecture Week6

 ## Lec 1